heliojuniorkroger/vue-cordova/README.md

 # vue-cordova
-> A Vue template integrated with Cordova for creating hybrid apps.
+> A Vue template integrated with Cordova for creating hybrid apps
 ## Pre-requisites
 You need to have *vue-cli* installed globally:
 ```bash